Lineated valley fill

 Lineated valley fill (LVF), also called lineated floor deposit, is a feature of the floors of some channels on Mars, exhibiting ridges and grooves that seem to flow around obstacles.
 Shadow measurements show that at least some of the ridges are several metres high.
 LVF is believed to be ice-rich.
 Hundreds of metres of ice probably lie protected in LVF under a thin layer of debris.
 The debris consists of wind-borne dust, material from alcove walls, and lag material remaining after ice sublimated (changed from a solid directly to a gas) from a rock-ice mixture.
 Some glaciers on Earth show similar ridges.
 High-resolution pictures taken with HiRISE reveal that some of the surfaces of lineated valley fill are covered with strange patterns called closed-cell and open-cell brain terrain.
 The terrain resembles a human brain.
 It is believed to be caused by cracks in the surface accumulating dust and other debris, together with ice sublimating from some of the surfaces.
 The cracks are the result stress from gravity and seasonal heating and cooling.
 This same type of surface is present on Lobate debris aprons and Concentric crater fill so all three are believed to be related.
+Indeed, lobate debris aprons (LDA's) and lineated valley fill (LVF) are basically the same--mostly ice with a covering of debris, their shapes are dependent on their locations.
+When confined within a valley, LVF is present; in contrast when not confined, this flowing debris covered ice forms LDA's.

 Lineated floor deposits began as lobate debris aprons (LDAs), which form as material leaves narrow mountain valleys and spreads out as an apron.
 By tracing the paths of the ridges on LDAs, researchers have come to believe that the curved ridges characteristic of lobate debris aprons straighten out to form the more or less straight ridges of LVF.

 In the regions where LVF and LDAs occur, many craters have concentric crater fill: large ridges and other surfaces nicknamed brain terrain, after the surface corrugations of the human brain.

 The study of lineated valley fill and other features related to debris-covered ice has been greatly aided by the abundance of data received from Mars orbiting instruments.
 Excellent images have been obtained from THEMIS, MOC, CTX, and HiRISE.
 Detailed altimetry was collected by MOLA.

 The Mars Reconnaissance Orbiter's Shallow Radar gave a strong reflection from the top and base of LDAs, meaning that pure water ice made up the bulk of the formation (between the two reflections), strong evidence that the LDAs in Hellas Planitia are glaciers covered with a thin layer of rocks.
 Since lineated valley terrain is derived from lobate debris aprons, it probably contains buried ice—at least in places.